5OME-ONE/5OME-ONE.github.io/_posts/reverse-engineering/2024-09-28-IEEE-VICTORIS-3.0.md

 Flag Format: IEEE{FirstName_LastName}

 ### Solution:
-All I had to do is to search on google the the phrase `A writer for American media personality struck a man in the face multiple times` an from the [first website](https://pagesix.com/2024/04/09/celebrity-news/former-howard-stern-show-writer-elisa-jordana-arrested-after-repeatedly-hitting-man/) I got the female writer's name
+All I had to do is to search on google with the phrase `A writer for American media personality struck a man in the face multiple times` and from the [first website](https://pagesix.com/2024/04/09/celebrity-news/former-howard-stern-show-writer-elisa-jordana-arrested-after-repeatedly-hitting-man/) I got the female writer's name

 The article only mentioned the man as `Zscorro` but never mentioned his real-name, So I start to search on `Who is Zscorro` `Elisa Jordana's boyfriend` and I found his name [here](https://www.wikibiostar.com/articles/who-is-elisa-jordana-boyfriend-zscorro-and-what-happened-to-him/)